A PDF of the full policy is available to download.

 - A Library and Information Resources (LIR) Model distributes the remaining budget between Schools

-- Schools LIR budgets are managed by LIS in partnership with Schools to provide specialised resources including books
+- Schools LIR budgets are managed by LS in partnership with Schools to provide specialised resources including books

 - Reading Lists are collected from Schools and used to generate the core of teaching stock purchases.
-LIS works with Schools to provide reading list information and links in the virtual learning environment.
+LS works with Schools to provide reading list information and links in the virtual learning environment.

 - Electronic resources are selected whenever possible to facilitate maximum access and minimum use of space.

-- Book selection for research is carried out by academic staff and for teaching by both academic and LIS staff with LIS Information Specialists managing the budgets and competing demands.
+- Book selection for research is carried out by academic staff and for teaching by both academic and LS staff with LIS Information Specialists managing the budgets and competing demands.

 - Interlibrary Loans supplement access to resources already available

-- Books and journals that receive low use are transferred to LIS Stores from where they are made available for loan and use is monitored.
+- Books and journals that receive low use are transferred to LS Stores from where they are made available for loan and use is monitored.

 - Books and journals are discarded, in consultation with Schools, when they are no longer relevant to the current needs of the University.